caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 This is powerful stuff.
 We could do a variety of things with this model machinery, for example:

-- Simulate evolution along an branch by sampling nucleotides for the child node from this probability distribution
+- Simulate evolution along a branch by sampling nucleotides for the child node from this probability distribution
 - Ask the probability of a given starting state given an end state
 - Evaluate how reasonable our $\mu$ model parameter value is.
 If, for example, we have a tree with very short branches that had different states at their parents and children, we might be skeptical of a low $\mu$ value.